-- 1. Only WLC students and their guests will be allowed entrance to a dance.
+- Only WLC students and their guests will be allowed entrance to a dance.
 WLC students may invite one (1) guest to a dance.
-The student is responsible for the conduct of his/her guest and will be held accountable for the guest's actions. - 2.
-To sign up a guest, a student must register him/her in the main office no later than noon on the Friday of the week of the dance.
-Approval of guests is the sole prerogative of the administration. - 3.
-Students will not be admitted to any school dance after one hour past the starting time without advanced administrative approval.
+The student is responsible for the conduct of his/her guest and will be held accountable for the guest's actions. - To sign up a guest, a student must register him/her in the main office no later than noon on the Friday of the week of the dance.
+Approval of guests is the sole prerogative of the administration. - Students will not be admitted to any school dance after one hour past the starting time without advanced administrative approval. - Middle school students are not allowed to bring guests.